 An Italian Feast

 It's not too early to start thinking about dinner this weekend.
 Ditch those jarred tomato sauces, grab the family and cook up an authentic Italian-style feast in your own kitchen.
 We’ve compiled an entire menu of trattoria classics, such as pasta with meat sauce, hunter-style chicken, traditional tiramisu and more, so that you can bring the tried-and-true tastes of Italy into your home.
-Check out our favorite Italian recipes below, then let us know how you prepare your best Italian dishes.

 If your Sunday dinners are anything like those at my house, they inevitably involve pasta with meat sauce, and maybe some ravioli or gnocchi, too.
 Food Network Magazine’s heavenly Sunday Meat Sauce With Orecchiette (pictured above) is full of robust flavors and hearty ingredients, including almost a dozen garlic cloves, authentic San Marzano tomatoes, tender beef and moist meatballs.
 Instead of resorting to spaghetti or rigatoni, give orecchiette noodles a try — the sauce perfectly coats and seeps into the underbelly of this tiny turtle shell-shaped pasta.

-An ideal starter to any Italian supper, Robert Irvine’s Antipasto Platter With Grilled Vegetables (pictured above) from Food Network Magazine boasts rich cheeses, balsamic-laced vegetables, a simple olive spread and savory cured meats — prosciutto and salami are classics.
+An ideal starter to any Italian supper, Robert Irvine’s Antipasto Platter With Grilled Vegetables from Food Network Magazine boasts rich cheeses, balsamic-laced vegetables, a simple olive spread and savory cured meats — prosciutto and salami are classics.
 Slice a loaf of Italian bread and let your family build its own open-faced bites.

 Though many Americans enjoy a salad before their main meal, Europeans do so afterwards, as greens and vinaigrette are said to aid in digestion.
 Giada’s Italian Caesar Salad With Polenta Croutons is a dressed up version of the restaurant favorite.
 She arranges sun-dried tomatoes and crunchy pine nuts atop lightly charred romaine, drizzles the plate with a Dijon-garlic-anchovy mixture then dots it with fried polenta croutons.